 Bloodborne Pathogens (OSHA 1910.1030)

 This 4-hour seminar complies with OSHA training regulations for “all employees with occupational exposure to blood or other potentially infectious materials.”
-Curriculum includes: definitions; exposure control through engineering and work practices; protective equipment; regulated waste; Hazard Communication; recordkeeping; control plans.
+The curriculum includes definitions; exposure control through engineering and work practices; protective equipment; regulated waste; Hazard Communication; record keeping; control plans.

 Confined Space Awareness – 2 Hours

 The aim of this course is to provide managers, supervisors, and workers with an awareness of the hazards related to confined space.
 It will introduce trainees to the safe and correct procedures for entry into, working within, and basic rescue from a confined space and the appropriate regulations.

 Offered in compliance of training mandated in OSHA’s regulation to improve confined space safety and rescue procedures.
 Whether your program is established or in preparation, this class will make your efforts more effective.
 The curriculum covers definitions; hazards; entry programs and permits; monitoring equipment; lockout/tagout; personal protective equipment and respiratory protection.

 Fall Protection Compliance (OSHA 1926.500) – 8 hours